Auxetic behavior on demand: a three steps recipe for new designs: A simple model for perfect auxetics

 Using the third requirement, setting $C=b_{ji}/a_{ij}$ as a constant, two solutions can be found.
 The first one is the trivial solution $\theta_i=\theta_j=0$ which is a minimum for $0<\lambda\leq 1$.
 The second one is found when all the polygons of each set rotate at the same rate $\theta_i=\theta^0_A$ and $\theta_j=\theta^0_B$, where

 and

 These are a minimum in the range $1<\lambda<\big|\frac{1+C}{1-C}\big|$ only if both $\theta^0_A$ and $\theta^0_B$ have the same sign, i.e. polygons counter rotate respect to each other.
-Evaluating the potential energy in this minimum we find that $V(\theta_i=\theta^0_A,\theta_j=\theta^0_B)=0$ (for a detailed derivation see Appendix \ref{PerfectAuxeticDerivation}), thus this solution describes a zero energy mode of the system.
+Evaluating the potential energy in this minimum we find that $V(\theta_i=\theta^0_A,\theta_j=\theta^0_B)=0$ Appendix \ref{PerfectAuxeticDerivation}), thus this solution describes a zero energy mode of the system.
 This floppy mode corresponds to a system with zero bulk modulus, meaning that the material expands and contracts equally in all directions, for a direct calculation of the bulk modulus see Appendix \ref{bulk}.
 As the Poisson's ratio is defined as $\nu=-\frac{d\epsilon_x}{d\epsilon_y}$, with $\epsilon$ being the strain in each direction, if the system expands equally in both directions then $\epsilon_x=\epsilon_y$ and $\nu=-1$.
-This perfect auxetic behavior can be seen in the numerical simulations of periodic and isotropic materials, in Fig.~\ref{fig:NuStrainDelta} and Fig.~\ref{fig:paralelo} respectively.
+This perfect auxetic behavior can be seen in the numerical simulations of periodic and isotropic materials, in \textbf{Figure \ref{fig:frustrations}}d and \ref{fig:frustrations}e.